Deep-Symmetry/afterglow/README.md

 ## Status

-I am very rapidly fleshing this out; it has started to develop some really useful and snazzy features, but a majority remains in my to-do lists and in my head.
+I am very rapidly fleshing this out; it has started to develop some really fun features, but a majority remains in my to-do lists and in my head.
 The examples are already starting to be intriguing and informative, but there will be more, and better documentation, very soon.
 In particular, the modeling of fixtures, channels, etc. is in an early form now, and I expect there will be drastic changes as I gain experience with how I want to use them, and build macros and other tools to make them easier to define.

 ## Installation